 But did you know that water play with preschoolers is a great way to work on speech and language skills?

 In this article, I will share with you the many benefits playing with water has from a language development perspective!

-Playing With Water Is A Learning Experience!
+Water Play With Preschoolers Is A Natural Learning Opportunity!

 What You’ll Need To Get Started

 To make your own, simply find a large plastic bin that can be put on the floor or on a small child’s table.

-Gather some items from around the house such as plastic cups, spoons, bath toys, small rocks, plastic syringes (check with your pharmacy as many give them away for free – or you may have some around the house if your child has been given medication), marbles, spoons, funnel, strainer, plastic dolls/animals, etc. These items can be used in the water table.
+Gather some items from around the house such as plastic cups, spoons, bath toys, small rocks, plastic syringes (check with your pharmacy as many give them away for free – or you may have some around the house if your child has been given medication), marbles, spoons, funnel, strainer, plastic dolls/animals, etc.

-You can keep your preschooler safe while playing in the sink with the learning tower or kitchen helper rather than have her standing on a chair!
+You can keep your preschooler safe while playing in the sink with the learning tower or kitchen helper rather than have them stand on a chair!

 Get Down To Your Child’s Level

 Playing with water is a great way to introduce your preschooler to new vocabulary.

 - wet, dry, deep, shallow, heavy, light, fast, slow, in, out